nitrictech/docs/docs/deployment.md

 #### Configuring cloud credentials

-You will need to configure your cloud credentials for your CI/CD pipeline to allow nitric to create resources in your cloud account, instructions on doing this can be found in our provide documentation for each of the clouds: [AWS](/docs/reference/providers/aws), [GCP](/docs/reference/providers/gcp) and [Azure](/docs/reference/providers/azure)
+You will need to configure your cloud credentials for your CI/CD pipeline to allow nitric to create resources in your cloud account, instructions on doing this can be found in our provider documentation for each of the clouds: [AWS](/docs/reference/providers/aws), [GCP](/docs/reference/providers/gcp) and [Azure](/docs/reference/providers/azure)

 #### Configuring State Backend